boreq/unfuck-files-from-my-camera-please/README.md

 the arguments to process the current directory.

 There should be no need to remember anything e.g. where the config is or do anything e.g. adjust the config or set the flags.
-The progrma should just unfuck the files files from my camera please.
+The program should just unfuck the files files from my camera please.

 The only potentially allowed flag is to override the user's confirmation.